 The first step was to paint the drawers in the base color.
 I like to paint the drawers before you use an embossing medium.
 This will guarantee that you wont have any wood showing through around your stencil pattern.
 I used this fabulous paint from Paint Couture, in the color Abundance, this was a hard choice as they have so many great colors.

 I used the embossing medium from Paint Couture for this stencil project.
-I started by applying a generous amount of the embossing medium with an off set knife or trowel on top of the stencil and begin to spread around over the entire pattern.
+I started by applying a generous amount of the embossing medium with an offset knife or trowel on top of the stencil and begin to spread it around over the entire pattern.
 Using a very gentle hand, begin to remove and even out the medium over the pattern.
 I used the knife at a slight angle and found this worked best.
-You can place the extra embossing medium back in to the container.
+You can place the extra embossing medium back into the container.

 Once you have a smooth even surface, carefully remove the tape and stencil.

 Look how pretty it is without painting over top.

 For the top drawer, I had to alter the pattern to fit the shorter front.
 This was a simple process by just taping over where you don’t want any of the embossing medium to go through the stencil pattern.
 This is also a great way to get different designs from the same stencil pattern.

 I had 2 small sections on the ends of the drawers and the center of the stencil pattern was a perfect fit for them.
 I again, slightly altered the pattern to keep the embossing medium from going through the pattern.

 Look how pretty each drawer front looks with a simple process of using a great stencil from Royal Design Studio and some embossing medium.

 After the embossing medium dried for 12 hours, I applied 2 more coats of paint and applied Van Dyke Brown glaze from Paint Couture.
 This glaze just pulls out all the details by using an embossing medium with the stencil.
 The true beauty of the piece came out after I applied the Lacquer Couture over the entire piece.